willierushrush/willierushrush.github.io/_pages/research.md

 permalink: /research/
 ---

-Lately, I have been keeping myself busy thinking of renormalization theory in holomorphic dynamics.
+Lately, I have been keeping myself busy thinking of renormalization theory in complex dynamics.

 ## Papers
-  * _A priori bounds_ and degeneration of Herman rings with bounded type rotation number,
+  * A priori bounds and degeneration of Herman rings with bounded type rotation number,
   [arXiv:2302.07794](https://arxiv.org/abs/2302.07794)
-  * Combinatorial rigidity of Herman quasicircles with bounded type rotation number,
+  * Rigidity of bounded type rotational dynamics for rational maps,
   manuscript available upon request
-  * Universality of holomorphic critical quasicircle maps,
+  * Renormalization of critical quasicircle maps I: rigidity and universality,
   in preparation

 ## Others
   * From Herman rings to Herman curves.
-Poster presented during 'Complex Dynamics in the Tropics' Conference at IMPA. [pdf](https://impa.br/wp-content/uploads/2022/11/Poster-Willie-Rush-Lim-nova-versao-poster-rio-2160-3840.pdf)
+Poster presented in the 'Complex Dynamics in the Tropics' Conference at IMPA. [pdf](https://impa.br/wp-content/uploads/2022/11/Poster-Willie-Rush-Lim-nova-versao-poster-rio-2160-3840.pdf)
   * Quadratic-like renormalisation in holomorphic dynamics.
 Master's Thesis. [pdf](/files/masters-thesis.pdf)
   * Holomorphic dynamics and several complex variables: a brief summary in preparation for orals. [pdf](/files/orals-summary.pdf)